Regulations

 The official and only accepted natural language is English.

-The contest will last four hours and take place on a Contest Management System (CMS) platform.
+The contest will last five hours and take place on a Contest Management System (CMS) instance.
 However, this may vary from one edition to another.

 Participation is individual.